seashell/aqueduct/README.md

 - [ ] Abstraction and exposure of host functionality through a REST API
 - [x] Simple web UI for interacting with the API
 - [ ] Project website / documentation portal
-- [ ] SSH terminal for accessing the device via web UI
+- [x] Shell access to the device via web UI
 - [ ] Containerization
 - [ ] Test coverage